 Journals move progress

-The few print journals will remain in the Library Building because they are essential for study and teaching.
-They will be housed at the back of the 4th Floor, next to the legislation and European Documentation Centre (EDC) material, along with all new issues of current titles.
-They should arrive there in the week beginning 19 June.
+We began to move print journals from the 2nd, 3rd and 4th Floors off-site from the week of 22 May 2017 and completed the process by 27 June.
+A few print journals were identified as essential for study and teaching.
+Exceptionally, these remain in the Library Building at the back of the 4th Floor, next to legislation and European Documentation Centre (EDC) material, along with all new issues of current titles.

 Library staff have planned ahead to reduce the impact moving print issues might have had for those using journals: